endlacer/angular-resize-event_update/README.md

 import { NgModule } from '@angular/core';
 import { AppComponent } from './app.component';

-// Import the library module
+// Import the Directive
-import { AngularResizeEventModule } from 'angular-resize-event';
+import { ResizedDirective } from 'angular-resize-event';

 @NgModule({
   declarations: [